Security and Authentication

 Are CINNOX's passcode and biometrics different from the one I'm using to unlock my phone?

-What happens if I forgot my passcode?
+What happens if I forget my passcode?

 What is the security policy for CINNOX services?

-CINNOX is fully GDPR, ISO 27001 and ISO9001 compliant.
+CINNOX is fully GDPR, ISO 27001 and ISO 9001 compliant.

 We constantly ensure the highest security standards are implemented and maintained across every aspect of our business.
 Nothing is more important than the security of our customers.
 We guarantee the CINNOX service is always fully compliant with our security standards.